-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - Instead of the minimal indices of the right and left null spaces or - In addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - instead of the minimal indices of the right and left null spaces - or - in addition to the complete eigenstructure.

-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - Instead of the minimal indices of the right and left null spaces or - In addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - instead of the minimal indices of the right and left null spaces - or - in addition to the complete eigenstructure.